Matrix imaging as a tool for high-resolution monitoring of deep volcanic plumbing systems with seismic noise

 As a proof-of-concept, we here exploit seismic noise recorded by a sparse geophone network deployed at the surface of the La Soufrière volcano \alex{of Guadeloupe}~\cite{IDPDGDP2021,Burtin2017}.
 The covariance matrix of this seismic noise provides the reflection matrix that contains all the available information on the underground reflectivity. {A numerical focusing process, often referred to as \textit{redatuming} in seismology~\cite{Schuster2008}, can then be applied to provide a confocal image of the subsoil reflectivity~\cite{Blondel2018}.
-This image is directly proportional to the axial fluctuations of the acoustic impedance associated with length scales typically of the order or smaller than the wavelength.
+This image in reflection is directly proportional to the axial fluctuations of the acoustic impedance associated with length scales smaller than the wavelength~\cite{Sentenac2018}.
 It is therefore an extremely relevant observable for highlighting the presence of fluid-rock interfaces.
-However, the quality of the confocal image} is drastically degraded by: (i) the mismatch between the wave velocity model and its real distribution that gives rise to a foggy image; (ii) the sparsity and finite size of the geophone network that limit its resolution.
+However, the quality of the confocal image} is drastically degraded by: (i) the mismatch between the wave velocity model and its true distribution that gives rise to a foggy image; (ii) the sparsity and finite size of the geophone network that limit its resolution.
 The former problem is {solved} by compensating wave distortions from the Earth surface, thereby revealing an helical \alex{conduit} in the {upper} part of the volcano.
-The sparsity issue is addressed by an iterative phase reversal process driven from the $\mathbf{k}-$space~\cite{Najar2023,Bureau2023} that resolves the deep reflectors with a transverse resolution of the order of a half-wavelength, thereby breaking the free space diffraction-limit usually limited by the array aperture. {The inner structure of the volcano is revealed up to a depth of 10 km.
+The sparsity issue is addressed by an iterative phase reversal process driven from the $\mathbf{k}-$space~\cite{Najar2023,Bureau2023} that resolves the deep reflectors with a transverse resolution of the order of a half-wavelength ($\sim$100 m), thereby breaking the free space diffraction-limit usually limited by the array aperture.
+This is in contrast with a previous study on the Erebus volcano~\cite{Blondel2018} that provided a reflectivity image of its main structures (lava lake, magma chambers) but at a poor lateral resolution; no compensation for wave distortions was performed. {Here, the inner structure of the volcano is revealed up to a depth of 10 km.
 It shows sub-horizontal bodies linked by thinner sub-vertical structures that match the current state-of-the-art conceptual and data-derived view of transcrustal magmatic systems.
-Such a mush-based model applies to numerous volcanic systems and has indeed been theorized for La Soufrière of Guadeloupe~\cite{Moretti2020,Metcalfe2021,Metcalfe2022}.}
+Such a mush-based model applies to numerous volcanic systems and has indeed been theorized for La Soufrière of Guadeloupe~\cite{Moretti2020,Metcalfe2021,Metcalfe2022}.}\\